1852 Flatbush Avenue - 2nd Floor

 "Trip-Sheet expenses are just the beginning.You need a Transport Tax-Accountant to go Full-Throttle for you.
 Let's ROLL!!"

 Business Tax Returns MUST reach the IRS & State on or before March 15.
 Hence, the information to prepare them should be given to us on or before March 01.
+Other Accountants are making similar request.
+Those tax returns take time to prepare and we may have to do research to complete them.
 You are liable for paying late filing penalties to the IRS & State if we received your documents late.
 Let's get to the specifics!!

 Services We Provide Fleet, SEMI's, OD's, and OTR's.